Born: 23 March 1881, Worms, Germany

 Prize share: 1/1

 The world around us is made of atoms combined to form molecules.
 In the early 1900s chemists debated how large these molecules could become.
-In the early 1920s Herman Staudinger claimed they could be very large; tens or even hundreds of thousands of atoms in size.
+In the early 1920s Hermann Staudinger claimed they could be very large; tens or even hundreds of thousands of atoms in size.
 He showed how small molecules can join to form long chains and so become very large molecules - polymers.
 The result was the basis for the development of synthetic materials like plastics.